Purdue-M2/AUC_Fairness_with_Noisy_Groups/README.md

 # Preserving AUC Fairness in Learning with Noisy Protected Groups
 ---

-This repository is the official implementation of our paper **"Preserving AUC Fairness in Learning with Noisy Protected Groups"**.
+This repository is the official implementation of our paper **"Preserving AUC Fairness in Learning with Noisy Protected Groups"**, which has been accepted by ICML 2025.

 ## 1. Installation